 A lodge assistant will lead the kids on good-natured ponies while (at the other extreme) experienced riders can help a couple of ex-racehorses burn off some calories.

-Rates vary from USD 25 for a quick 30-minute taster (the grassy valley floor 15 minutes’ ride from the lodge is habitually filled with game) to USD 130 for three-hour hacks to hilltop viewpoints with the option of bush breakfasts or sundowners.
+Rates vary from USD 25 for a quick 30-minute taster (the grassy valley floor 15 minutes’ ride from the lodge is habitually filled with wild game) to USD 130 for three-hour hacks to hilltop viewpoints with the option of bush breakfasts or sundowners.

-A motorboat trip on the lake leaves from the jetty at the main campsite 1km from Rwonyo Camp.
+A boat safari trip on the lake leaves from the jetty at the main campsite 1km from Rwonyo Camp.
 In addition to the attractive scenery and simple pleasure attached to being out on the water, the boat trip reliably produces good sightings of hippo, crocodile, buffalo, waterbuck, and bushbuck, and it’s also worth looking out for the three species of resident otter.

 Among the more conspicuous waterbirds are African fish eagle, marabou stork, pied kingfisher, and various egrets and herons, while Ross’s turaco and Narina trogon are frequently seen in lakeside thickets.